tsongpra/portfolio/FinalPart2.md

 e) changes you plan on implementing to your visualizations next week to address the issues identified

 So, based on the feedbacks that I got, I revised my frameworks and webpage into these.
-[Please
+[Click here to see my presentation](https://preview.shorthand.com/2JOYJqMl4ehir3RA)